Why Be Led Astray?

 LIFE BEGINS JUST OUTSIDE OF YOUR COMFORT ZONE

-Being led astray means stepping out of your comfort zone/the mind (from what is "normal" and "safe") and into the unknown: the wilderness of your unexplored potential; the heart.
+Being led astray means stepping out of your comfort zone/the mind (from what is "normal" and "safe") and into the unknown: the wilderness of your unexplored potential; the land of the heart.

 Why?
 Because you deserve to be the best version of you.